 - In a Swamp Thing / Hellblazer Crossover, Alec (the Swamp Thing) possesses John Constantine so that he and Abby can have a child.
 However, Constantine, unbeknownst to Alec, has recently had a transfusion of demon blood.
 Although Rick Veitch left the title before he could explore the implications of that, the storyline does hint that Alec's and Abby's future child (eventually named Tefé) might end up demonic.
 The first Vertigo revival of Swamp Thing, centered on the teenaged Tefé, indeed portrays her as a threat to humankind.

-- In A Song of Ice and Fire Danerys may have been invoking this trope when she decided to hatch her dragons on Dorgo's pyre while she was also inside it.
+- In A Song of Ice and Fire Daenerys may have been invoking this trope when she decided to hatch her dragons on Drogo's pyre while she was also inside it.
 Mirri Maz Duur can be considered to be a "third parent" in the process.

 - In Star Trek: Voyager, the Droid "One" existed due to a combination of Seven's nanobots and the Doctor's mobile emitter and self-terminated to keep the Borg from assimilating him.
 Both the Doctor and Seven were more or less parenting him during his almost Overnight Age-Up.